arangodb/spring-boot-starter/demo/README.md

 ArangoCursor<Character> getWithSurnameOlderThan(@Param("age") int value, @BindVars Map<String, Object> bindvars);
 ```

-In this query we used three bind parameter `@@col`, `@surname` and `@age`.
-As you probably recognize one of our bind
+In this query, we used three bind parameter `@@col`, `@surname`, and `@age`.
+As you probably recognize, one of our bind
 parameter is written with two `@`.
-This is a special type of bind parameter exists for injecting collection names.
+This is a special type of bind parameter that exists for injecting collection names.
 This
 type of bind parameter has a name prefixed with an additional `@` symbol.

 Furthermore, we can see that we used `@Param` for our bind parameter `@age` but not for `@@col` and `@surname`.
 These
 bind parameters have to be passed through the map annotated with `@BindVars`.
 It is also possible to use both
 annotations within one query method.

 The method call looks as expected.
-We pass an integer for the bind parameter `age` and a map with the keys `surname` and
+We pass an integer for the `age` bind parameter and a map with the keys `surname` and
 `@col` to our new method.

 ```java